Killuina/Killuina/README.md

 📚 As a developer, I strongly believe in the importance of testing to build reliable and efficient applications, including unit, component, integration, and E2E testing.

+✨ If you'd like to collaborate or just say hi, don't hesitate to send me a message!

 - 🔭 I’m currently working on eDiversa, large-scale applications for EDI solutions